 - Whoever set up a private cloud is usually responsible for purchasing or renting new hardware and resources to scale up.

 - Hybrid clouds can include any on-prem, off-prem, or provider's cloud to create a custom environment that suits your cost requirements.

 That depends on how you want to spend money.
 Do you want to incur capital expenses (CapEx) or operating expenses (OpEx)?
 This is the classic scale-up vs. scale-out question.

 - Public cloud users seem to have unlimited access to resources, but accessing those resources is usually an operational expense.

 - Deploying more private cloud resources requires buying or renting more hardware—all capital expenses.

 - Hybrid clouds give you the option of using operating expenses to scale out or capital expenses to scale up.

 Because—if you're reading this—you’re likely having trouble figuring out where to start.
 But don’t worry: Everyone started where you are right now.
 And we don't just help people get to the cloud.
 We help people be productive once they're there.

-Our open source technologies bring a consistent foundation to any cloud deployment: public, private, or hybrid.
+Our open hybrid cloud strategy, supported by our open source technologies brings a consistent foundation to any cloud deployment: public, private, or hybrid.
 With a standard operating system that works consistently in almost any environment, a container platform that packages and moves cloud-native apps from cloud to cloud, and tools that help you manage and automate it all, we give you the portability needed to succeed in any cloud.